campusrover/UntouchableHopscotchGame/docs/index.md

 - Color mode
 - Color switch

-*Offered After*
-- Games played
-- How many games won by user
-- How many games won by cpu

 Depending on the point of the game, different information will available to the user to help make it immersive.

 ### Process of creating the game